idrees95/Project-Sensors/README.md

 ###### step5: Open the web application
 Start the website by typing http://localhost:1337/sensors/about.
 ###### step6: log in to register number of microbits
-Navigate to "Add sensors" and the desired number of sensors.
+Navigate to "Add sensors" and the desired number of sensors.<br>
-**NOTE: in field sensors id be sure to enter the id that displays on the sensors otherwise the data will be lost and not saved in the database.**
+__NOTE: in field sensors id be sure to enter the id that displays on the sensors otherwise the data will be lost and not saved in the database.__

 ###### step7: Start collecting data
 Open a terminal and navigate yourself to the project folder and to start collecting data, just run "python3 connect.py".